395t/coding-assignment-week-10-rec-1/README.md

 # 2D Recognition - Week 10 Group 1

+Our group covered the following object detection models and papers:

+* Faster R-CNN: [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](https://arxiv.org/abs/1506.01497), Ren, He, Girshick, Sun; 2015
+* YOLOv1: [You Only Look Once: Unified, Real-Time Object Detection](https://arxiv.org/abs/1506.02640), Redmon, Divvala, Girshick, Farhadi; 2015
+* RetinaNet: [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002), Lin, Goyal, Girshick, He, Dollár; 2017
+* Mask R-CNN: [Mask R-CNN](https://arxiv.org/abs/1703.06870), He, Gkioxari, Dollár, Girshick; 2017

 ## Dataset
 The following image classification datasets were used:
--PASCAL VOC 2007
+* PASCAL VOC 2007
--PASCAL VOC 2008
+* PASCAL VOC 2008
--PASCAL VOC 2012
+* PASCAL VOC 2012
--COCO 2014
+* COCO 2014

 Here are some example annotated images from the training dataset:

 ![training data](https://user-images.githubusercontent.com/7085644/138916591-9f9ac18b-caa0-44b4-9c03-ff5cffdaa76a.PNG)

 It should be noted here that PASCAL VOC 2008 contains ~700 images from the 2007 dataset.
 Similarly, the VOC 2012 dataset contains training examples from the VOC 2007-2011 datsets.
 Since the goal is 2D recognition, the segmentation task is not studied here.
+We evaluated all models on object detection using mean AP as the metric.
+Refer to the official [Pascal VOC Challenge documentation](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/devkit_doc.pdf) for how this mean AP is calculated.

 ### Hardware
 All experiments on the VOC dataset were performed on Colab, the UT CS cluster and a lab desktop with Intel I9-10900KF and NVIDIA RTX 3080 GPU.